mvzink/absimthe/README.md

 # Absimth: A Distributed Agent-based Modeling Framework for Ruby

+*Current status: prototype*

 Distributed, parallel computations are hard.
 Global state, virtual time, and numerous other considerations have made distributed computing a tough realm to break into for those wishing to do agent-based modeling.

 Aiming to make this easier, Absimth will allow simple, descriptive declarations of agents with plenty of flexibility for how agents interact.

-## Planned features
+## Current features

+The crucial architectural features are largely implemented (but with a big "prototype" label)

 * **Rollback** of agent state to keep the simulation correct even when some nodes or agents are running slower or faster than others.
-* **Message routing** to use the quickest delivery mechanism, whether another agent is on the same machine or across the globe.
+* **Automatic message routing** to get messages from agent to agent regardless of which node each is located on.

+Things which I thought would be features but which can actually be implemented pretty easily as agents:

 * **Census/reporting** for flexible data collection throughout a simulation.

-## Hopeful future features
+## Planned features

-* **Environment**, which is crucial for most useful models, must be implemented as an agent or set of agents, if only the minimal features above are present.
-This is often not the most efficient.
+Aside from bugfixes and performance improvements (of which there are many to be made), here are some of the major changes currently on the drawing table.

 * **Automated agent localization** to move agents most likely to communicate with each other onto the same node.
+* **Manual agent placement** for fine-grained control over special agents (e.g. reporting/census agents)
-* **Easy experiment scheduling** of multiple runs for stochastic models.
+* **Easy experiment scheduling** of multiple runs (e.g. for stochastic models with sensitive initial conditions, or for varying certain parameters)
+* **Environment**, which is crucial for most useful models, must currently be implemented as an agent or set of agents.
+This is often not the most efficient, so some level of global or node-local state may be desirable.

 ## Usage